DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Next, click the "Toggle Panel" button in the top right corner to open a terminal (see Fig. 1 below).

+In the terminal, navigate to the `mdo_agent_results` folder.
+If you use the HPC or Native mode, you need to load the DAFoam environment.
+No need to do such for the Docker mode.

-In the terminal, navigate to the `mdo_agent_results` folder and launch your LLM client in full-permission mode to avoid interruptions.
+Then, launch your LLM client in full-permission mode to avoid interruptions.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.

 Claude Code: `claude --dangerously-skip-permissions`